bioinfo-pf-curie/TMB/README.md

 The idea behind this script is quite simple.
 All variants are scanned and filtered according to the criteria provided by the user.
 If a variant passes all the filters, it is therefore used for the TMB calculation.
 In other words, if no filters are provided, the script will simply count the number of variants.

 The TMB is defined as the number of variants over the size of the genomic region (in Mb).
 In order to calculate the size of the genome (ie. the `effectiveGenomeSize`), the user can provide a BED file (`--bed`) with the design of the assay.
-However, it is usually recommanded to adapt the genome size to the filters applied.
+However, it is usually recommended to adapt the genome size to the filters applied.
 For instance, if only coding variants are used, it would make sense to use only the genomic size of coding region for the TMB calculation.
 So far, **this is the user responsability to calculate the appropriate genome size** and to specify it with the `--effGenomeSize` parameter.

 ## Quick help